Watchmoor

 Watchmoor is an area in Camberley, Surrey, England, off the A331 Blackwater Valley Road.
 It is located opposite the Blackwater Valley Path.
 It is split into two parts: Watchmoor Park business park and Watchmoor Point industrial estate are accessed via Riverside Way, whilst the Sainsbury's Watchmoor Park Superstore and the Watchmoor Reserve nature area are accessed via a completely separate road mainly hidden from public view by trees, shrubs and hedges.
 The two sections are only connected via a pedestrian footpath.

 Watchmoor Park business park

 Watchmoor Park business park was developed in the late 1980s and the early 1990s by the asset management company London and Metropolitan.
 The site covers 45 acres and has large open spaces and lakes.
 It consists of 255,000 sq ft of office space spread between six self contained office buildings along with a separate business centre for small office users.

-It is home to the offices of several large companies including Telent, Jaegermeister, BTG, Unisys, Novartis, Bachy Soletanche, Dc Leisure and Herrington & Carmichael.
+In 2017 it was home to the offices of several large companies including Telent, Jaegermeister, BTG, Unisys, Novartis, Bachy Soletanche, Dc Leisure and Herrington & Carmichael.

 In September 2017 Frasers Property purchased Watchmoor Park business park from Oaktree Capital Management for £42 million.

 It is managed by the property management company MAPP.

+In 2023, Anglesea Capital announced re-development plans for Watchmoor Park business park.
+This would involve turning it from an office park into an industrial estate, by demolishing the office blocks in stages and replacing them with distribution warehouses, whilst retaining Riverside Way.

 Watchmoor Point industrial estate

-Watchmoor Point industrial estate is located adjacent to the Watchmoor Park business park on Watchmoor Rad accessed via Riverside Way.
+Watchmoor Point industrial estate is located adjacent to the Watchmoor Park business park on Watchmoor Road, accessed via Riverside Way.